NREL/sparkctl/docs/how_tos/applications/tableau.md

   only be one open Spark session at a time.
 This means that you cannot simultaneously run jobs through PySpark and the Thrift Server.
 - PostgreSQL database: Optional database for the metastore that supports multiple Spark sessions.
-  This can be enabled in the script `configure_and_start_spark.sh`.
+  This can be enabled with `sparkctl configure --postgres-hive-metastore`.
 It will start a postgres database and initialize it through Hive.
-- Data sources: Parquet/CSV files on the Lustre filesystem.
+- Data sources: Parquet/CSV files on the shared filesystem.
 - Views: Read-only views into the data sources that get registered in the database.

 ### Workflow